WatchOutNewsAgency/wona.github.com/_posts/2019-08-17-rephrase-ai.md

 image: "rephrase-ai.png"
 tags: [wona, column]
 category: verbatim
 excerpt: 'Rephrase.ai is a tech start up of which Shivam Mangla, an alumnus of IIT Roorkee is a co-founder.
-It gives users the power of creating high-quality videos and animations of a person speaking with just text as input with the support of over 40 languages. (check out their website https://rephrase.ai/).
+It gives users the power of creating high-quality videos and animations of a person speaking with just text as input with the support of over 40 languages.
 E-cell, IIT Roorkee in collaboration with Watch Out!, had a conversation with Shivam, the excerpts of which are as follows.'
 ---

+Rephrase.ai is a tech start up of which Shivam Mangla, an alumnus of IIT Roorkee is a co-founder.
+It gives users the power of creating high-quality videos and animations of a person speaking with just text as input with the support of over 40 languages. (check out their website [https://rephrase.ai/](https://rephrase.ai/){: style="text-decoration:underline"}).
+E-cell, IIT Roorkee in collaboration with Watch Out!, had a conversation with Shivam, the excerpts of which are as follows.

 **You had a perfectly secure and almost an ideal job at Facebook.
 So what motivated you to leave it and to come back to India?**